Ode to a Nightingale: Themes

 Like Percy Bysshe Shelley's "To a Skylark", Keats's narrator listens to a bird song, but listening to the song within "Ode to a Nightingale" is almost painful and similar to death.
 The narrator seeks to be with the nightingale and abandons his sense of vision in order to embrace the sound in an attempt to share in the darkness with the bird.
 As the poem ends, the trance caused by the nightingale is broken and the narrator is left wondering if it was a real vision or just a dream.
 The poem's reliance on the process of sleeping is common to Keats's poems, and "Ode to a Nightingale" shares many of the same themes as Keats' Sleep and Poetry and Eve of St. Agnes.
 This further separates the image of the nightingale's song from its closest comparative image, the urn as represented in "Ode on a Grecian Urn".
 The nightingale is distant and mysterious, and even disappears at the end of the poem.
 The dream image emphasizes the shadowiness and elusiveness of the poem.
 These elements make it impossible for there to be a complete self-identification with the nightingale, but it also allows for self-awareness to permeate throughout the poem, albeit in an altered state.

 Midway through the poem, there is a split between the two actions of the poem: the first attempts to identify with the nightingale and its song, and the second discusses the convergence of the past with the future while experiencing the present.
 This second theme is reminiscent of Keats's view of human progression through the Mansion of Many Apartments and how man develops from experiencing and wanting only pleasure to understanding truth as a mixture of both pleasure and pain.
 The Elysian fields and the nightingale's song in the first half of the poem represent the pleasurable moments that overwhelm the individual like a drug.
 However, the experience does not last forever, and the body is left desiring it until the narrator feels helpless without the pleasure.
 Instead of embracing the coming truth, the narrator clings to poetry to hide from the loss of pleasure.
-Poetry does not bring about the pleasure that the narrator original asks for, but it does liberate him from his desire for only pleasure.
+Poetry does not bring about the pleasure that the narrator originally asks for, but it does liberate him from his desire for only pleasure.